Allow2/Allow2Automate/README.md

 The base operation is intended to show a "Network Wide" view of all detected automation devices, and provide the ability to link/authenticate with them directly, with bridges and otherwise, and de-duplicate any that may come through separate channels
 (ie: direct wemo connections and the same device via a homekit bridge).
+It also provides a pluggable module framework to support communication with 3rd party services and devices.

 # Screenshots